MatrixAI/Polykey-Network-Dashboard/README.md

 You need to do setup the `.env` from `.env.example` if you want to successfully deploy to Cloudflare.

 We use Git LFS to store all media in `images/**`.
 It's important to ensure that `git-lfs` is installed on your system before you contribute anything (on NixOS, it is installed as a separate package to `git`).
 By default anything put under `images/**` when using `git add` (after LFS is setup) will be uploaded to LFS, and thus the repository will only have links.
-Because LFS is enabled, it is used on both GitHub and GitLab.
+Because LFS is enabled, it is used on GitHub.

 If this is the first time you cloned the repository, you must use `git lfs install` to ensure your local repository has LFS setup.
 It may be automatically setup if you already had it installed prior to cloning.